Pediatric Care

 • A warm compress gently held against the sore ear for 10–15 minutes.

-• Age-appropriate pain relievers like acetaminophen or ibuprofen (ask your pediatrician or Poppins medical team for dosing).
+• Age-appropriate pain relievers like acetaminophen or ibuprofen (ask your Poppins medical team for help with dosing).

 • Keeping your child hydrated—fluids help thin mucus and ease pressure.